Bourbon Street Beat

 Created by Charles Hoffman (?)

-Bourbon Street Beat (1959-60) was the least commercially successful of all the 77 Sunset Strip clones churned out by Warner Brothers TV factory back in the sixties (it didn't even rank a board game!), despite the intriguing setting of New Orleans.
+Bourbon Street Beat (1959-60) was the first (but least commercially successful) of all the 77 Sunset Strip clones churned out by Warner Brothers TV factory back in the sixties (it didn't even rank a board game!), despite the intriguing setting of New Orleans.